bartoszlenar/Validot/docs/DOCUMENTATION.md

 _Above; simple structure `A->B->A`._

-- If you're traversing through an object graph and have a reference loop, you can end up in infinite loop and stack overflow exception.
+- If you're traversing through the object graph and have a reference loop, you can end up in infinite loop and stack overflow exception.
 - Reference loop are visible in the [Template](#template).
+  - The root of the loop is marked with message key `Global.ReferenceLoop`.
 - Reference loop is the only case where the [Template](#template) doesn't reflect what ultimately lands in the validation [result](#result).
     - The validation process inside the loop is running normally, however the lack of caching might slightly affect the performance.